Getting Started

 • Never ever force anything into place!
 You risk breaking your pen if you do.

-• Ensure there is no plastic inside the pen when you put the maintenance cover back on.
+• Ensure there is no filament inside the pen when you put the maintenance cover back on.

 • When replacing the maintenance cover, please be careful with the small tabs on the sides.
 If you line them up with the openings they are designed to fit into, they should pop into place easily, and you will avoid breaking them off.